 (2) If a requester hires a contractor for purposes specified in WAC 480-54-030, the requester must choose a contractor included on the owner’s list of authorized contractors.
+The requester shall be responsible for all costs of the contractor and if improvements to the pole are made, must compensate the owner for federal income taxes based on the fair market value of any improvements.
+The requester shall be responsible for all legal costs of the owner resulting from the performance or nonperformance of the work done by the contractor or accidents, up to and including deaths caused as a result of the contractor’s actions or inactions.

 (3) A requester that hires a contractor for survey or make-ready work must provide the owner with prior written notice and a reasonable opportunity for an owner representative to accompany and consult with the authorized contractor and the requester.
+The owner shall bill the requester for all costs related to an owner representative accompanying and consulting with the authorized contractor and requester.

 (4) Subject to commission review in a complaint proceeding, the consulting representative of an owner may make final determinations, on a nondiscriminatory basis, on the attachment capacity of any pole and on issues of safety, reliability, and generally applicable engineering principles.